UEABIO/physalia-R-course-2023/book/_main.md

 ## [16] "delta_15_n_o_oo"   "delta_13_c_o_oo"   "comments"
 ```

-- The first group captures at least 1 letter (\\w+).
+- The first group captures one or more word characters (\\w+).

-- The column is then followed by a space, and all characters in between are followed by
-another space: .*
+-  `.*` this captures any characters in the string but doesn't capture them

 - The last group contains anything found inside brackets `()`

+  - `\\(` finds an open bracket but does not capture it
+  - `([^)]+)` captures anything except a closing parenthesis

 # Factors

 ## Anonymising factors

 Sometimes you want to make your data completely anonymous so that other people can’t see sensitive information.
-Or because you wish to blind you own analyses.
+Or because you wish to blind you own analyses we can do this with `forcats::fct_anon`

-`forcats::fct_anon`

 ```r